What Does Couple Time Tell Us About the Potential Value of Date Nights?

 - 83% of wives and 84% of husbands who had regular date nights were very happy in their marriages, compared to 68% of wives and 70% of husbands who did not have regular date nights.

 - Wives and husbands in the frequent date nights group were about 14% more likely to report that divorce “was not at all likely” in the future.

 - 71% of wives and 77% of husbands who had regular date nights were very happy with their communication, compared to 51% of wives and 59% of husbands who did not have regular date nights.

 - 68% of wives and 67% of husbands who had regular date nights were very happy with their sexual relationship, compared to 47% of wives and 47% of husbands who did not have regular date nights.

 - 75% of wives and 73% of husbands who had regular date nights reported being very committed to their marriage, compared to 53% of wives and 57% of husbands who did not have regular date nights.

 Brad Wilcox is the Future of Freedom fellow at the Institute for Family Studies, visiting scholar at the American Enterprise Institute, and the director of the National Marriage Project at the University of Virginia.

-Dr. Jeffrey Dew is a Fellow at the Wheatley Institution, a Senior Fellow at the National Marriage Project, and an Associate Professor in the School of Family Life at Brigham Young University.
+Dr. Jeffrey Dew is a Fellow at the Wheatley Institute, a Senior Fellow at the National Marriage Project, and an Associate Professor in the School of Family Life at Brigham Young University.